yasunoxx/MSP430Framework/README.md

 MSP430Framework
 ===============

-TI MSP430 Framework and various functtions
+TI MSP430 Framework and various functtions.
+This is initial release.